caesarorz/peninsular/README.md

 # Contributors:

-King Way Lai (frontend and art)
+* King Way Lai (frontend and art),
-Cesar Orozco Zamora (backend and Javascript)
+* Cesar Orozco Zamora (backend and Javascript)

-Carolina Orozco Zamora (Project Manager)
+# License:
+Photos and art are subject to license